Mamamoo: 2018–2019: Widespread recognition, Japanese debut and member solo debuts

 On July 24, Mamamoo released a new promotional single titled "Gleam" in collaboration with the brand Davich Eyeglasses.
 The dance and pop single saw minor success, peaking at number 89 on the Gaon Digital Chart and at number 15 on the Billboard World Digital Songs Sales chart.

-In August 2019, Mamamoo was announced to be joining Mnet reality-competition show Queendom as one of six teams.
+In August 2019, Mamamoo was announced to be joining the Mnet reality-competition show Queendom as one of six teams.
 The show is a "comeback battle" between six trending girl group acts in order to "determine the real number one" when all six release their singles at the same time.
 Queendom premiered on August 26 and ran for ten total episodes, ending on October 31.
 During the show's finale, the group was crowned the winner of Queendom, thus earning the prize of a full-length comeback show to be broadcast on Mnet.
 As part of the show, Mamamoo released various songs, including a cover of AOA's 2016 hit "Good Luck" and their original finale song "Destiny".

 Following their Queendom victory, Mamamoo released their second full album, Reality in Black, on November 14, 2019, with the lead single "Hip".
 Reality in Black debuted and peaked atop the Gaon Album Chart, while "Hip" peaked at number four on the Digital Chart.
 "Hip" also debuted at number five on the World Digital Songs Sales chart and peaked atop the chart in its second week, giving the group their very first number-one hit on the chart.
 On February 19, 2020, Mamamoo released their third Japanese song, "Shampoo", as a digital single.
 The song, along with the Japanese version of "Hip", is included in the Japanese edition of Reality in Black.
 The Japanese edition of the album was released on March 11 and peaked at number 27 on the Oricon Albums Chart with 2,500 copies sold.
+In November 2020, "Hip" was certified platinum by the Korea Music & Content Association (KMCA) for surpassing 100 million streams, making it their third time achieving this feat.
+The song also earned a gold certification from the Recording Industry Association of Japan (RIAJ).